solo-system/solo-system.github.io/documentation/configuration.md

 * <b>CHANNELS="-c1"</b> controls stereo or mono.
 Set it to 1 or 2

 * <b>SAMPLERATE="-r16000"</b> controls the sample rate of the audio in Hz.
 Set it to 8000, 16000, 44100 or anything up to 192000

-* <b>CLAC_VOL</b> is a volume control. range is [0,31] representing [0dB->32db] in 1dB steps.
+* <b>CLAC_VOL</b> is a volume control. range is [0,31] representing [0dB->31db] in 1dB steps.
 Max out this volume before raising the CLAC_DIGITAL_VOL.
-The default is the maximum of 31.
+The default is the maximum of 31, representing a gain of 31dB.

 * <b>CLAC_DIGITAL_VOL</b> is a digital volume.
 Range is[0,191]
   representing [-64dB->+32dB] in 0.5dB steps (so 128 is 0dB) The
-  default is `CLAC_VOL=152` representing +24dB.
+  default is `CLAC_VOL=152` representing +12dB.

 * <b>CLAC_AUDIO_SOURCE</b> Selects the jack to record from.  "linein" selects the pink "line-in" socket which I recommend.
 This socket